Stefanistkuhl/obsidianschule/3.Klasse/nwt/vlan definition.md

 Placing devices into VLANs have the following characteristics
 - Provides segementation of the various groups of devices ont he same switches
-- Provide organization that is mroe managable
+- Provide organization that is more managable
 	- Brodcasts, multicasts and unicasts are isolated in the individual VLAN
 	- each VLAN will have its own unique range of IP addressing
 	- Smaller broadcast domains
+- Reduced Cost
 - Segmentation == good for security Happs

 ![[vlans 27-09-2024-53.excalidraw]]